valueflows/valueflows/mkdocs/docs/algorithms/track.md

 ### Pseudocode

 Again, the following is included to give some idea of the logic required.
-It tries to cover all actions and scenarios, but is meant as a suggested starting point, it has not been tested in code.
+It tries to cover all actions and scenarios, but is meant as a suggested starting point, it has *not* been tested in code, nor even desk-checked.
+Rather it is a starting point that reverses the `trace` logic.
+When it has been tested, we will update here.

 ```
 EconomicResource "next":